 About the Author

 MarkSystems Senior Consultants are not only experts on the software, they also bring their experience in the residential home construction industry to each implementation.
-In this blog, we feature Ron Olson, Senior Consultant with MarkSystems.
+This month, we feature Ron Olson, Senior Consultant with MarkSystems.
 We sat down with Ron to learn more about his experience in the home building industry, what makes an implementation successful, and get his advice on what builders need to look for in a new system.